Note: This article was written and previously posted before the Mitchell’s closed their hardware store in early 2020.

 In the O’Shaughnessy Chronicles, Mitchell Hardware is the inspiration for Mason’s Hardware.
-These award-winning books are available through Amazon, the publisher Little Creek Press, and many local bookstores.
+These award-winning books are available through Amazon, the publisher Little Creek Press, Barnes and Noble and more.
 You can also download a sample chapters from this website today.

 “He looked into Mason’s Hardware.
 Might as well buy those bolts.
 Will liked Bob Mason.
 He liked to shoot the breeze and talk village gossip with him.
 Everyone liked Bob.” – Giddyap Tin Lizzie.